toabi/BH3_Tools/README.md

 You can specify the device location as the last argument on the commandline or change the strings in the source.
 Downloading CSV files via Bluetooth is not possible, but listing the sessions is.

-Deleting sessions is not possible (yet).
+Deleting sessions and doing fancy things is not possible (yet).

 ## Example Usage